 How to Use This Study With Small Groups

 This page is intended to give some suggestions on how to use the Sunday Scripture Study based on the liturgical readings in a small weekly or other regularly meeting small faith group setting.
 By hearing together the readings from the upcoming Sunday liturgy, gaining an appreciation of their biblical context, and sharing their insights with their brothers and sisters, it is hoped that Catholics may enter more fully into the Word of God as it read in the Christian community.
-The emphasis of this format is not in-depth of scholarly study or (conversely) a “Bible sharing” class, but rather one that emphasizes growing in familiarity with Sacred Scripture guidance in understanding it in the mind of the Catholic Church (from which, under the inspiration of the Holy Spirit, Sacred Scripture sprang), and as an opportunity to gather for Christian fellowship in order grow in their faith and to share their faith with one another.
+The emphasis of this format is not in-depth or scholarly study, or (conversely) a free-wheeling “Bible sharing” class, but rather one that emphasizes growing in familiarity with Sacred Scripture guidance in understanding it in the mind of the Catholic Church (from which, under the inspiration of the Holy Spirit, Sacred Scripture sprang), and as an opportunity to gather for Christian fellowship in order grow in their faith and to share their faith with one another.

 LAYING THE GROUNDWORK